DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Mahnke_Uprichard_def/index.markdown

 Gillespie, Tarleton.
 ‘Can an Algorithm Be Wrong?
-Twitter Trends, the Specter of Censorship, and Our Faith in the Algorithms Around Us’, Culture Digitally Blog, 19 October 2011, http://culture digitally.org/2011/10/can-an-algorithm-be-wrong/.
+Twitter Trends, the Specter of Censorship, and Our Faith in the Algorithms Around Us’, Culture Digitally blog, 19 October 2011, http://culture digitally.org/2011/10/can-an-algorithm-be-wrong/.

 Knuth, Donald. *Fundamental Algorithms,*vol. 1 of *The Art of Computer